-OpenSea NFT heist: attackers make off with millions of digital assets
+OpenSea NFT heist: Attackers make off with millions of digital assets

 — OpenSea (@opensea) February 21, 2022

 So what was the value of the NFTs that got lifted in the heist?
 Original reports had their value pegged as high as $200 million, but in a tweet, Finzer says the value is only $1.7 million.
-That figure is based on the amount of the ether cryptocurrency the attacker currently has in his digital wallet.
+That figure is based on the amount of the Ether cryptocurrency the attacker currently has in his digital wallet.
 Finzer says the amount was gained “from selling some of the stolen NFTs.”

 Importantly, rumors that this was a $200 million hack are false.
 The attacker has $1.7 million of ETH in his wallet from selling some of the stolen NFTs.